Skip to main content

 Schedule with Carissa here.

-I live in the woods of Northern California with my husband and our German shorthaired pointer.
-When I’m not counseling or writing, I love existing outside and sharing indie music with friends.
+I live in the woods of Northern California with my husband and our two dogs.
+When I’m not reading or writing, I love existing outside and sharing indie music with friends.

 Contact Carissa: carissa@gospelcarecollective.org